Jump To

 Photo by Rolf Schmidbauer on Unsplash

-Pigs belong to the scientific genus known as Suidae, a group of hoofed mammals commonly referred to as pigs, hogs, or boars, who appeared on Earth sometime between 20-35 million years ago!
-Depending on the source, it’s believed there are between 14 to 19 distinct species of suids that exist today.
+Pigs belong to the scientific genus known as Suidae, a group of hoofed mammals commonly referred to as pigs, hogs, or boars, who appeared on Earth sometime between 20 and 35 million years ago!
+Depending on the source, it’s believed there are between 14 and 19 distinct species of suids that exist today.
 One of those is the wild boar (Sus scrofa), who is the living wild ancestor of the modern domesticated pig (Sus scrofa domesticus).
 Though wild boars likely originated in Southeast Asia and subsequently spread throughout Eurasia and North Africa, they were forcibly bred and introduced to nearly every part of the world except Antarctica.

-Like domesticated pigs, wild boars are socially complex beings that usually prefer to live in environments with lots of shrubbery, trees, tall grass, and easy access to water.
+Like domesticated pigs, wild boars are socially complex beings who usually prefer to live in environments with lots of shrubbery, trees, tall grass, and easy access to water.
 However, they can live and thrive in a vast array of habitats ranging from tropical islands to boreal taigas, grasslands, mountainous regions, and even deserts!
 They typically live in matriarchal families known as sounders, which consist of several interrelated females, their babies, and occasionally a few males.
 With the exception of mating season and the occasional safety check-in, fully grown males usually prefer to live alone.
-Wild boars are most active at night, and spend a great deal of their time foraging for foods like fruits, nuts, grasses, roots, bulbs, and grubs underground.
-They regularly take baths in muddy wallows to cool off and find refuge from irritating insects.
-They also communicate with one another frequently through a range of call types, including grunts, snorts, snarls, and squeals.
-During the day, wild boars like to rest in sheltered areas and communal nests that are sometimes occupied by whole families.
-They can live up to 20 years old!

 Pig Domestication: A Series of Un-porcine-ite Events